The Ultimate Guide To Understanding And Implementing Stock Rotation

 What Is The Main Rule Of Stock Rotation

-The main stock rotation rule is “First In, First Out” (FIFO).
+The main rule of stock rotation is “First In, First Out” (FIFO).
 This principle dictates that the oldest inventory items should be sold or used first, ensuring a continuous flow and preventing products from reaching their expiration dates while sitting idle on the shelves.
 FIFO is a widely accepted and industry-standard approach that enhances product quality, reduces waste, and ultimately contributes to better profitability.

-Why FIFO Matters
+Why FIFO Matters:

 Minimizing Product Spoilage: By adhering to the FIFO principle, businesses can significantly reduce the risk of product spoilage.
 This is particularly crucial for perishable goods, ensuring that items with a shorter shelf life are sold before newer arrivals.